DrewCodesBadly/flud/README.md

 ## Usage
 Buttons on the left can be used to add/manage shortcuts and to-dos.
 Shortcuts can also be added by searching for apps and clicking on the star icon.
 Once the app opens, immediately any typed characters will go into the search bar to search for apps quickly.
 Pressing space before anything else triggers the shortcuts, and then typing a sequence of characters will launch any existing shortcut.
+Typing out a file path will show files on the system, and allow you to open files or directories using the system's default apps.
+Presing tab will autofill the first result.
 Pressing escape at any time will exit the app.